DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 {{ appUserNeed({
-  description: "As someone in an administrative or mentor role at a multi-academy trust, we need to be able to submit claims on behalf of other schools within our trust, So that we can reduce the burden on schools having to submit claims individually."
+  description: "As someone in an administrative or mentor role at a multi-academy trust, We need to be able to submit claims on behalf of other schools within our trust, So that we can reduce the burden on schools to submit claims individually."
 }) }}

 {{ appUserNeed({
-  description: "As someone in an administrative or mentor role at a multi-academy trust, we need to be able to view claims across the different schools within our trust, So that we can manage the number of claims and funding across our trust."
+  description: "As someone in an administrative or mentor role at a multi-academy trust, We need to be able to view claims across the different schools within our trust, So that we can manage the number of claims and funding across our trust."
 }) }}

 #### Accredited ITT provider user tasks

 {{ appUserNeed({
-  description: "As an accredited provider, we need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and don't miss out, despite having busy schedules."
+  description: "As an accredited ITT provider,
+We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding they are entitled to and not miss out despite having busy schedules."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need schools to understand the benefits of mentoring, so we get more buy-in from schools, who agree to become placement partners."
+  description: "As an accredited ITT provider,
+We need schools to understand the benefits of mentoring, so we get more buy-in from schools, who agree to become placement partners."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need schools to understand the benefits of mentoring, so we get more buy-in from school staff to become mentors and attend training."
+  description: "As an accredited ITT provider,
+We need schools to understand the benefits of mentoring, so we get more buy-in from school staff to become mentors and attend training."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need to understand to know how the new service works and what the rules are, So that we can communicate with educational institutions on how to correctly use the service."
+  description: "As an accredited ITT provider,
+We need to understand to know how the new service works and what the rules are, So that we can communicate with educational institutions about how to use the service correctly."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need data related to a claim to match the data that we collect, so we can easily and accurately assure the claims against our own records during the audit process."
+  description: "As an accredited ITT provider,
+We need data related to a claim to match the data that we collect, so we can easily and accurately assure the claims against our records during the audit process."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need to know what the timelines are for claiming funding, So that we can ensure our processes fit, such as checking for errors."
+  description: "As an accredited ITT provider,
+We need to know what the timelines are for claiming funding, So that we can ensure our processes fit, such as checking for errors."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need enough time to be able to complete the audit process (sampling), So that we can accurately check the claims against our own records and liaise with schools regarding potentially incorrect claims."
+  description: "As an accredited ITT provider,
+We need enough time to be able to complete the audit process (sampling), So that we can accurately check the claims against our records and liaise with schools regarding potentially incorrect claims."
 }) }}

 {{ appUserNeed({
-  description: "As an accredited provider, we need schools to be submitting claims accurately,
+  description: "As an accredited ITT provider,
+We need schools to submit claims accurately,
-So that we don’t have too many incorrect claims to contact schools during the audit process."
+So that we do not have too many incorrect claims about contacting schools during the audit process."
 }) }}

-#### Internal support colleagues user tasks
+#### Internal support team user tasks

 {{ appUserNeed({
   description: "As a support user at the Department for Education (DfE),